Nerva: Administration

 Before long, Nerva's expenses strained the economy of Rome and, although perhaps not ruinous to the extent once suggested by Syme, necessitated the formation of a special commission of economy to drastically reduce expenditures.
 The most superfluous religious sacrifices, games and horse races were abolished, while new income was generated from Domitian's former possessions, including the auctioning of ships, estates, and even furniture.
 Large amounts of money were obtained from Domitian's silver and gold statues, and Nerva forbade that similar images be made in his honor.
 Because he reigned only briefly, Nerva's public works were few, instead completing projects which had been initiated under Flavian rule.
 This included extensive repairs to the Roman road system and the expansion of the aqueducts.
 The latter program was headed by the former consul Sextus Julius Frontinus, who helped to put an end to abuses and later published a significant work on Rome's water supply, De aquaeductu.
 The only major landmarks constructed under Nerva were a horreum (granary), known as the Horrea Nervae, and the Forum of Nerva begun by Domitian, which linked the Forum of Augustus to the Temple of Peace.
-Little remains, partly because the Via dei Fori Imperiali cuts across it.